Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/interaction-beats-consumption.md

 Besides this way of interacting, there is also a way of spreading further knowledge.
 This means you can enhance content.

-LEt's say I wrote an article about a JavaScript function.
+Let's say I wrote an article about a JavaScript function.
 You might be the one to give a more in-depth comment about a part of it.

 And no, that's not rude at all.
 It's a learning curve for everyone.
 Not just you, and the author, but every reader after you as well.